Beyond: Two Souls: Plot

 The CIA hands Jodie over to Nathan, now executive director of the DPA, overseeing the DPA's newest condenser, code-named the Black Sun.
 He reveals that the CIA is willing to let Jodie go if she agrees to a final mission.
 Jodie and a CIA team led by Ryan destroy an underwater facility housing a Chinese-developed condenser before it is used to attack the United States.
 Jodie then learns that Nathan built a miniature condenser to speak exclusively to his family, but without success.
-After showing Nathan that his refusal to let them go is only making them suffer, Jodie tries to leave, only to be held in captivity by the CIA—the organisation has deemed her too dangerous to be free and intends to subject her to the same fate as her mother.
+After showing Nathan that his refusal to let them go is only making them suffer, Jodie tries to leave, only to be held in captivity by the CIA — as the organisation has deemed her too dangerous to be free and intends to subject her to the same fate as her mother.
 The now-insane Nathan informs Jodie that he intends to shut down the containment field to the Black Sun, merging the two worlds together and making death meaningless.
 Too weak to free Jodie, Aiden contacts Ryan and Cole, leading them to her.
 After Nathan shuts down the containment field, the three chase after him into the heart of the Black Sun, with the intent of destroying it.

 During the trek towards the Black Sun, Cole is injured by entities and Ryan sacrifices his own safety to keep Jodie alive.
 Eventually, Jodie confronts Nathan near the Black Sun.
 Nathan is either killed by Aiden or commits suicide to reunite with his family.
-As Jodie shuts down the condenser, she has a vision—Aiden is her stillborn twin brother.
+As Jodie shuts down the condenser, she has a vision — Aiden is her stillborn twin brother.
 Jodie must make a choice: go back to the world of the living, or go on to the Infraworld and be reunited with everyone she has lost.
 If Jodie chooses Life, her connection to Aiden is severed and she is no longer useful to the CIA.
 Jodie must choose how to live her life, either alone or with Ryan, Jay, or Zoey and her family.
 If Jodie chooses Beyond, she joins Aiden and other lost ones in the Infraworld, dying in the process.
 She continues to watch over those who remain in the living world, warning the now-teenage Zoey of the coming danger.
 By the story's end, the Infraworld has become a widespread threat in the not-so-distant future.
-Either Jodie, Zoey, or both of them prepare to confront the threat.
+Jodie prepares to confront the threat.